NuDAQ/AI-Trigger-System/docs/Deliverables.md

 The system reduces data volume by retaining only CNN-triggered waveform events.
 The current version includes only the CNN trigger wrapper path.
 The CNN trigger path uses channels 0-3 for inference.
 Event output preserves all 8 raw ADC channels in the same 384-bit beat format as the input interface, but adds timestamps.

-Each output contains a 256 samples chunk, outputted within 64 beats.
+Each event contains one 256-sample chunk, output over 64 beats.
 When samples from the same chunk are output to downstream systems at a rate of 4 samples per beat at 250 MHz, the timestamp remains unchanged to represent the relative time of that chunk.
 The time resolution is 256 ns/timestamp.

 For testing purposes, you can ignore timestamp in this version.